rapidfuzz/RapidFuzz/api_differences.md

 - `fuzz.UWRatio`
 - `fuzz.UQRatio`

-With the exception `fuzz.UWRatio` and `fuzz.UQRatio` of all have `force_ascii` enabled forthe peprocessing function by default.
+With the exception `fuzz.UWRatio` and `fuzz.UQRatio` of all have `force_ascii` enabled for the peprocessing function by default.

 In `RapidFuzz` no scorer preprocesses strings by default to keep the interface consistent.
 However a preprocessing function can be provided using the `processor` argument.
 In addition the functions `fuzz.UWRatio` and `fuzz.UQRatio` do not exist, since they are the same as  `fuzz.WRatio` / `fuzz.QRatio` with `force_ascii` disabled.
 Since in `RapidFuzz` the `force_ascii` argument does not exist these functions do not provide any value.